eclipse-keyple/keyple-website/content/components-java/overview/configuration-wizard.md

-+++
+---
-title = "Java - Configuration wizard"
+title: Java - Configuration wizard
+linktitle: Configuration wizard
-linktitle = "Configuration wizard" summary = "Online tool to generate the dependencies section of Gradle or Maven configuration files." type = "book" weight = 20 toc = false
+summary: Online tool to generate the dependencies section of Gradle or Maven configuration files.
-+++
+type: book
+weight: 20
+toc: false
+---

 ---
 This online tool generates for you the `dependencies` section of Gradle or Maven configuration files.